 6.10.2 Procedure

 The provision of the enhanced URSP with PLMN criteria re-uses the procedure in current specification TS 23.502 [9], or UE may be pre-configured the URSP.
+In order to determine PLMN criteria, H-PCF shall get the information related to PLMN(s) which the service deployed.
+The information can be either pre-configured in H-PCF or provisioned by AF.
 When UE triggers PDU Session selection or PDU Session establishment based on URSP, the UE takes the serving PLMN into consideration.

 6.10.3 Impacts on services, entities and interfaces